 It is currently three form entry primary school in Years 5 & 6 although it retains three classes of Year 2 children.

-Daubeney is a three form entry primary school with a nursery which has sixty part time places.
+Daubeney has a nursery which has sixty part time places.

 At Daubeney we follow the local authority admissions procedure.
-All admissions, except those to Nursery, are managed by Hackney Learning Trust.
-More information can be found on the Learning Trust website or by telephoning on 020 8820 7150 or 020 8820 7401.
+All admissions, except those to Nursery, are managed by Hackney Education.
+More information can be found on the Hackney Education website or by telephoning on 020 8820 7150 or 020 8820 7401.

-In-year admissions for Reception to Year 6 are also managed by Hackney Learning Trust.
+In-year admissions for Reception to Year 6 are also managed by Hackney Education.

-Parents are welcome to visit the school prior to contacting Hackney Learning Trust.
-Please contact us on 020 8985-4380 or email us on email@example.com to make an appointment.
+Parents are welcome to visit the school prior to contacting Hackney Education.
+Please visit the School Tours page, contact Jennifer Coyston us on 020 8985 4380 or email us on email@example.com to make an appointment.
 An available member of the Senior Leadership Team will take them on a tour of the school and answer any questions.